 Once the trek location is finalized and a rough idea about the number of trekkers is known, then begins the actual preparation.
-Arrangements of each and every small and big things are made.
+Arrangements for every small and big thing are made.
 As per the calculation, the grocery is sent to the base camp.
-Along with ration, all other apparatus like gas, cylinder and utensils are also transported.
-This checklist is checked by the store manager and also by cooking staff, to serve you delicious food on the trek.
+Along with ration, all other apparatus like gas, cylinder, and utensils are also transported.
+This checklist is checked by the store manager and also by the cooking staff, to serve you delicious food on the trek.

-Another major section of the luggage includes equipment and gear like tents, sleeping bags, emergency tools.
+Another major section of the luggage includes equipment and gear like tents, sleeping bags, and emergency tools.
 “We keep updating the design of sleeping bags.
 Before issuing the final ones to trekkers, our trek leaders use them.
-They are tested by them at different altitudes, temperatures, inside the tent, outside the tent.
-Only after proper assurance, we finalize a design and print our logo on them, perfectly good to be used by trekkers.
-Same applies to tents and other things,” says Sandeep, co-founder of TTH.
+They are tested by them at different altitudes, and temperatures, inside the tent, and outside the tent.
+Only after proper assurance, do we finalize a design and print our logo on them, perfectly good to be used by trekkers.
+The same applies to tents and other things,” says Sandeep, co-founder of TTH.

 Before and after every trek these necessary objects are checked for faults.
-If found any, they are immediately removed out for repairs.
-“I remember having a session with our team, where we were discussing on improvement of stretcher design.
+If found, they are immediately removed for repairs.
+“I remember having a session with our team, where we were discussing the improvement of stretcher design.
 While carrying a casualty on a stretcher, the stretcher starts degrading, of course, due to uneven terrain.
 We sat together with our team to get their ideas and suggested a new design,” recalls Sandeep.

 - Getting the trekkers

 All the things on the field?
 Checked!
-Next come the trekkers, for whom these provisions are made.
-“My work timings are from 12am-12pm.
+Next, come the trekkers, for whom these provisions are made.
+“My work timings are from 12 am-12 pm.
 Yes, I am not kidding!
-Trekkers arrive at any time, 3 in the morning, daytime or late night.
+Trekkers arrive at any time, at 3 in the morning, daytime, or late at night.
 I arrange transport for them accordingly.
 Not only trekkers but also for our store luggage,” says Rajat, Transport Manager.
 “I feel happy that I am the first and the last person, a trekker communicates with.
 I always hope for happy faces when the trekkers leave.”

 - During the trek

 How expert a manager could be, or how perfect a team could be, things will never work as expected in the mountains.
 There are always some unknowns during the trek.
-Running out of kitchen items, spilling of water in a salt pack, spilling of kerosene on rice bags, breaking of tents due to winds, cloud outburst, injuries, the list is never-ending.
+Running out of kitchen items, spilling water in a salt pack, spilling kerosene on rice bags, breaking tents due to winds, cloud outbursts, injuries, the list is never-ending.
 Probably that is the real test of how strong a team is!

 No technology can ever predict the actual weather in the mountains, hence being prepared is the only choice.
-Apart from being prepared, the team’s immediate responsiveness always prove as a savior.
+Apart from being prepared, the team’s immediate responsiveness always proves as a savior.

 The trek leader is the one who has to be aware…all the time.
 Trek leaders are like the heroes of a trek.
-They keep a strong coordination between the trekkers and the rest of the team.
-Sometimes, they have to act smart, sometimes innocent, sometimes be caring and sometimes be strict.
+They keep strong coordination between the trekkers and the rest of the team.
+Sometimes, they have to act smart, sometimes innocent, sometimes caring, and sometimes strict.

-Cooking staff and helpers are the sleepless members!
-They work day-night, preparing dish after dish for breakfast, lunch, evening snacks, dinner.
-They wake up at 4 in the morning to prepare breakfast items to be served at 5-6am.
+The cooking staff and helpers are the sleepless members!
+They work day-night, preparing dish after dish for breakfast, lunch, evening snacks, and dinner.
+They wake up at 4 in the morning to prepare breakfast items to be served at 5-6 am.
 Sometimes wake early to make the packed lunch.
-They pack up the campsite, leave after the trekkers.
+They pack up the campsite and leave after the trekkers.
 Yet have to pace up so that they arrive before trekkers, to serve refreshments to the tired participants.
 And the cycle goes on unless the trek is complete.

-Base camp manager is someone who is passively active for immediate assistance.
-It could be sudden arrangements of grocery, helpers or gear; he is the go-to person.
+A base camp manager is passively active for immediate assistance.
+It could be sudden arrangements of groceries, helpers, or gear; he is the go-to person.
 He is the bridge to communicate with the locals.
-“Of course it is a difficult job to manage everything from nonliving things to living humans.
+“Of course, it is a difficult job to manage everything from nonliving things to living humans.
 Worst is when there is no network for communication,” iterates Harinder, Base Camp Manager.

 - Getting back home

-It has become a tradition to serve exquisite dish after the summit attempt.
+It has become a tradition to serve exquisite dishes after the summit attempt.
 Along with preparing regular food, the cooking staffs excitedly serve an additional delicious dish.
-When you are getting ready to retrace steps of the return journey, the entire staffs is busy packing up things.
+When you are getting ready to retrace the steps of the return journey, the entire staff is busy packing up things.
 The trek leaders are busy preparing a souvenir for you.
 Filling up your name on the achievement certificate as well as recalculating the trek expenses, and winding up stuff.

 “Even after the trek is complete, we cannot take a sigh of relief until the trekkers reach to airport or stations that take them back home,” says Sandeep.
 “A trek is never successful until trekkers reach home safely.”